Transforming HTML clipboard contents with Emacs to smooth out Mailchimp annoyances: dates, images, comments, colours

 Now that I've made all those little pieces, I can put them together in two interactive functions.
 The first function will be for the regular colour scheme, and the second function will be for the light-on-dark colour scheme.
 For convenience, I'll have it activate Google Chrome afterwards so that I can paste the results into the right block.

-(defun my-brigade-transform-html (&optional recolor file)
+(defun my-brigade-transform-html (&optional recolor file as-rich-text)

 (interactive (list (when current-prefix-arg (read-file-name "File: "))))